 This can manifest in a variety of ways.
-Separation anxiety, for example, may make school drop offs extremely difficult and lead to your child avoiding situations where they’ll be separated from their parents.
+Separation anxiety, for example, may make school drop-offs extremely difficult and lead to your child avoiding situations where they’ll be separated from their you.

-Another common anxiety is social phobia, when children avoid social situations due to fear of embarrassment or judgement from peers.
+Another common anxiety is social phobia, when children avoid social situations due to fear of embarrassment or judgment from peers.

 The Reason Why People Have Anxiety

 Anxiety is like our brain’s security system, built to protect us from danger.
-Any real or perceived threat triggers our internal alarm system, leading to a stress response.
+Any real or perceived threat triggers our internal alarm system (the sympathetic nervous system), leading to a stress response.
 It’s a normal and necessary human emotion that everybody experiences from time to time.

 However, some of us, like kids with anxiety disorders or who struggle with emotional self-regulation, have very sensitive alarm systems that go off too easily.
 These “false alarms” feel very real and scary, even though there isn’t real danger.